Subhanshu-2411/Message_Board-NextJS_Apwrite/README.md

 ## Getting Started

-Before running the development server make sure to have docker installed on the local system and running
+Before running the development server make sure to have docker installed on the local system and running.

+This is a BLog Project [Project](https://dev.to/livecycle/building-a-message-board-with-nextjs-and-appwrite-3910)

 For starting App-Write backend using docker